compling-potsdam/misc-courses/syllabi/ss22-hri-lang-reading-group.md

 D. Das, S. Banerjee, and S. Chernova, “Explainable ai for robot failures: Generating explanations that improve user assistance in fault recovery,” in Proceedings of the 2021 ACM/IEEE International Conference on Human- Robot Interaction, 2021, pp. 351–360.

 K. Fischer, “How people talk with robots: Designing dialog to reduce user uncertainty,” AI Magazine, vol. 32, no. 4, pp. 31–38, 2011.

-J. Hough and D. Schlangen, “It’s not what you do, it’s how you do it: Ground- ing uncertainty for a simple robot,” in 2017 12th ACM/IEEE International Conference on Human-Robot Interaction (HRI.
-IEEE, 2017, pp. 274–282.

 S. Kiesler, “Fostering common ground in human-robot interaction,” in RO- MAN 2005.
 IEEE International Workshop on Robot and Human Interactive Communication, 2005.
 IEEE, 2005, pp. 729–734.